ppeerttu/chat-app/README.md

 ### To run the development server

+See commands above for each step.

 1. Install dependencies
 2. Configure API url at src/environments (default http://localhost:3000)
 3. Run the development server
+    * The front end should be available at http://localhost:4200
 4. Stop the server by **Ctrl + C**

 ## Thanks to